The GDPR came into effect on the 25th May 2018 and aims to unify and strengthen data protection for individuals within

 Some of the major changes include tougher sanctions, more rights for individuals, and a wider territorial scope, meaning that any non-EU organisation that does business in the EU will also be obliged to comply.
 The appointment of a Data Protection Officer (DPO) will also be mandatory for certain companies.

-A recent study by Veritas Technologies has revealed that over half of businesses have not even began any work on meeting minimum GDPR compliance standards.
-This goes hand in hand with an independent survey commissioned by NetSkope, showing that only one in three British adults are aware of GDPR and over 70% of workers have not yet been informed of this regulation by their employers.
+An independent survey commissioned by NetSkope, showed that only one in three British adults was aware of GDPR and over 70% of workers have not been informed of this regulation by their employers.

 Previously, under the Data Protection Act (DPA), failure to comply with data protection rules could lead to firms being fined a maximum of £500,000, with the highest to date being around £400,000.
 However, now that GDPR is in effect, penalties are much tougher and will result in firms potentially being fined 4% of their annual global turnover or EUR 20 million, whichever is the highest.